Glossary of Terminology

 1115 Waiver = Section 1115 of the Social Security Act gives the Secretary of Health and Human Services the authority to approve experimental, pilot, or demonstration projects that promote the objectives of the Medicaid program.

-1915(b)(3) Waiver = Allow states to use the cost savings generated from managed care delivery systems to provide additional services to Medicaid beneficiaries such as maternity care programs, Nurse-Family Partnership programs, and other non-Medicaid services.
-The additional services are subject to CMS approval and must be for medical or health-related care or other services as described in federal regulation.
+1915(b)(3) Waiver = Section 1915(b) of the Social Security Act allows states to use the cost savings generated from managed care delivery systems to provide Medicaid beneficiaries with additional services that are not otherwise covered under the state’s Medicaid program for managed care enrollees.
+Such services may include additional behavioral health services, maternity care programs, Nurse-Family Partnership programs, and other services.
+The additional services are subject to CMS approval and must be for medical or health-related care or other services as described in Medicaid federal regulation.

-A1C test = A blood test that measures an individual’s average blood sugar level over the previous three months.
+A1C test = A diagnostic blood test that measures an individual’s average blood sugar level over the previous three months.
 It is different from the daily blood sugar checks people with diabetes perform and is often used to diagnose prediabetes and diabetes.
+Hemoglobin A1C levels between 5.7% and 6.4% mean an individual is living with prediabetes.
+Levels of 6.5% or higher mean an individual is living with diabetes.

 Budget neutral = Over the course of a demonstration (or 1115 waiver period), federal Medicaid expenditures will not be more than what federal spending would have been without the waiver.

-CDC-recognized organization (recognized organization) = An organization that offers the National DPP lifestyle change program and has received pending, preliminary, or full recognition from the DPRP.
+CDC-recognized organization (recognized organization) = An organization that offers the National DPP lifestyle change program and has received recognition from CDC’s Diabetes Prevention and Recognition Program (DPRP).

-CMS’ Preventive Services Rule = Allows state Medicaid agencies to reimburse for preventive services provided by professionals that may fall outside of a state’s clinical licensure system, as long as the services have been initially recommended by a physician or other licensed practitioner.
+CMS’ Preventive Services Rule = A rule change issued by CMS in April 2014 that allows state Medicaid agencies to reimburse for preventive services provided by professionals that may fall outside of a state’s clinical licensure system, as long as the services have been initially recommended by a physician or other licensed practitioner.

 Cohort = A cohort is a set of participants in a lifestyle change program.
 A completed cohort is a cohort that has a fixed first and last session and runs for 12 months.
-An organization can have multiple cohorts running at the same time.
+A CDC-recognized organization can have multiple cohorts running at the same time and may have a mix of participants with different payer types.

 Delivery System Reform Incentive Payment (DSRIP) = A type of Medicaid reform project, included in 1115 waivers, that allows providers or payers participating in the demonstration to receive financial support from a pool of state and federal dollars for implementing delivery system or payment reforms in a designated region.